doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 no limitation on the type of the target document, giving you great flexibility.

 There are two mappings, ReferenceOne and ReferenceMany to reference one or several target documents.
-ReferenceMany is using doctrine commons collections.
+ReferenceMany is using doctrine/commons collections.

 You can specify for each reference if it should ensure referencial integrity or just